behreajj/CamZup/README.md

   - [textMode](https://processing.org/reference/textMode_.html) `SHAPE` is not supported.
 However you can retrieve glyph outlines from a [PFont](https://processing.org/reference/PFont.html) with the `TextShape` class from the `pfriendly` package.
 (Reminder: the `PFont` needs to be loaded with [createFont](https://processing.org/reference/createFont_.html)).
   - Color methods no longer promote `int`s in `[0, 255]` to gray colors.
 Use `float`s or `Rgb` objects instead.
   - Aside from the default blend, [blendMode](https://processing.org/reference/blendMode_.html) is no longer supported.
 The very concept of blending color in gamma-encoded standard RGB is flawed.
 See instead the `Img` class, which blends in LAB color space.
+  - The miter and bevel [strokeJoin](https://processing.org/reference/strokeJoin_.html) are not supported in the OpenGL-based renderer.

 ### 2D
   - The `image` function for `PGraphicsJava2D` is ineffective, both in terms of frame rate and appearance.
 I recommend that an OpenGL renderer be used instead.
 Alternatively, rescale images to display size and tint them in a raster image editor.
 I have made an image function which removes some of the padding around the native renderer's image function in cases where a `PImage` can be converted to a `java.awt.Image` in `setup`.